banwarp/benton_epi/covid19/scriptParameters.md

-plotCompList = "I"                      # List of compartments that will be plotted rollM = 1                               # Number of days for plotting rolling means, rollM = 1 means no rolling mean confIntv = .9                           # two-sided confidence interval for plotting spread dateBreaks = "1 month"                  # Plot parameter, x-axis displays months titleString = "Generic Title"           # Title of plot xString = "Date"                        # Title of x-axis
+plotCompList = "I"                      # List of compartments that will be plotted rollM = 1                               # Number of days for plotting rolling means, rollM = 1 means no rolling mean confIntv = .9                           # two-sided confidence interval for plotting spread plotGroups = NULL                       # Which node groups to plot.
+NULL plots all plotSum = TRUE                          # Whether to sum the node groups. dateBreaks = "1 month"                  # Plot parameter, x-axis displays months titleString = "Generic Title"           # Title of plot xString = "Date"                        # Title of x-axis